24 Christmas Creatures & Monsters to Look Out for in December

 24. Santa

 What would a Christmas characters and creatures list be without the one and only Santa Claus?
-Originally known as St. Nicholas, the big man himself is renowned for bringing gifts to nice children around the world every Christmas eve!
+Originally known as St. Nicholas, the big man himself is renowned for bringing gifts to nice children around the world every Christmas Eve!
 He originates from Western Christian culture and can often be seen with his reindeer carousing the night sky!
-He likes a bite to eat and a drink so be sure to leave him out some grub.
-If you’re lucky enough to visit one of his grottos this year, expect a lot of belly laughs, a friendly chat, and maybe even a present you can place beneath your tree for Christmas day.
+He likes a bite to eat and a drink, so be sure to leave him out some grub.
+If you’re lucky enough to visit one of his grottos this year, expect many belly laughs, a friendly chat, and maybe even a present you can place beneath your tree for Christmas day.

 We hope you’ve enjoyed our list of good and evil Christmas creatures!
-Use the list of 24 as direction for bedtime themes over the festive period to get your little ones in the mood.
-Just be sure to not go overboard with the scarier characters.
+Use the list of 24 as directions for bedtime themes over the festive period to get your little ones in the mood.
+Just be sure not to go overboard with the scarier characters.
 And if you’re looking for more inspiration on bedtime stories for kids, head over to our Bedtime Story Finder.

 About the author